-Additionally, the Company assessed the impact of the post-COVID-19 environment, geopolitical tensions and global slowdown of economic activity, changes in inflation, rising interest rates and a potential recession in the U.S. on its operations and financial results as of September 30, 2023 and through the issuance of these unaudited condensed consolidated financial statements.
+Additionally, the Company assessed the impact of macroeconomic and geopolitical factors on its operations and financial results as of September 30, 2024 and through the issuance of these unaudited condensed consolidated financial statements.
 The Company's analysis was informed by the facts and circumstances as they were known to the Company.
 This assessment considered the impact that these uncertainties may have on financial estimates and assumptions that affect the reported amounts of assets and liabilities and expenses.